donaldmorganjr/CAP-ES-Pamphlet/README.md

 1. Wherever possible, I will reference [Primary Source Documents](https://en.wikipedia.org/wiki/Primary_source) in order to allow individuals a place to go when someone identifies a potential conflicting document to the information in this one.
 	1. Acronyms will be defined before first use to minimize confusion.
 2. While the primary goal is qualification and activity in the Emergency Services Specialty Track, by simple virtue of pursuing this you will also be completing tasks that are duplicated in other Specialty Tracks such as Operations, Communications, Safety, and more.
-3. Pilots, before continuing further, should use the well written [Pilot Onboarding Pamphlet](https://www.gocivilairpatrol.com/media/cms/P_7012_409CE123DCDE2.pdf) as their Runbook, it is updated and well written for the task of getting you mission capable as fast as possible.
-Upon completing that reading and building a plan accordingly, this Runbook will still be useful for higher level qualifications at the mission base such as Air Operations Branch Director.
+3. Pilots, before continuing further, should use the well written [Pilot Onboarding Pamphlet](https://www.gocivilairpatrol.com/media/cms/P_7012_409CE123DCDE2.pdf) as their guide, it is updated and well written for the task of getting you mission capable as fast as possible.
+Upon completing that reading and building a plan accordingly, this pamphlet will still be useful for higher level qualifications at the mission base such as Air Operations Branch Director.
 Non-pilots can also benefit from a review of the documentation there.
 Part 1 is especially useful for all members learning to navigate our online [e-Services web portal](https://capnhq.gov/).

 For some quick explanatory items for new members: [National CAP Regulations](https://www.gocivilairpatrol.com/members/publications/indexes-regulations-and-manuals-1700) will be referred to as CAPRs for brevity.
 [National Pamphlets](https://www.gocivilairpatrol.com/members/publications/pamphlets-1702) will be referred to as CAPPs.